Morgan dollar: Carson City Mint Morgan dollars

 Until 1964, U.S. citizens could redeem paper money known as silver certificates for silver dollars at a U.S. Treasury mint on demand.
 In 1962, an individual redeemed a silver certificate and received a rare and valuable Morgan dollar in exchange.
 The coin was from a bag of silver dollars in the vault of the Philadelphia Mint.
 This incident triggered huge interest, and between November 1962 and March 1964, millions of Morgan and Peace dollars were sold to the general public.
 The demand to exchange silver certificates for silver dollars was so great that lines formed outside of the Treasury Building in Washington, D.C.
 Some people in line were pushing wheelbarrows.
 The U.S. Treasury discovered previously unknown mint bags in its vaults containing slightly more than 2.8 million Carson City silver dollars.
 Treasury officials decided to hold them back because the total number of coins minted at the Carson City mint were generally lower than others.

 On May 12, 1969, the Joint Commission on Coinage held a meeting in order to determine the best way to sell the Carson City-minted dollars.
 They recommended a mail bid sale.
 Legislation was passed on December 31, 1970, directing the Treasury to transfer the silver dollars to the Administrator of General Services who was given the responsibility for marketing and selling the coins.
 The legislation also stated that all proceeds from the sale were to be "covered into the Treasury as miscellaneous receipts."
 Congress supplied the General Services Administration with $10 million to market the dollar coins.
 Advertising consisted of posters and brochures distributed to post offices, banks and various financial institutions, as well as television documentaries.
 The coins were sorted and mounted in small plastic display cases.
 The GSA conducted a total of seven mail bid sales between 1972 and 1980.
 In total, the sales generated $107 million in revenue.

+Being about only 2% of Morgans were minted at Carson City, they demand a premium on the collector's market.